boto/boto/boto/aws100/README.txt

 supported.
 CNAME support is completely untested.
 Use with caution.
 Feedback and bug reports are greatly appreciated.

-The following shows the main features of the aws100 module from an interactive shell:
+The following shows the main features of the cloudfront module from an interactive shell:

-Create an AWS100 connection:
+Create an cloudfront connection:

->>> from boto.aws100 import AWS100Connection
+>>> from boto.cloudfront import CloudFrontConnection
->>> c = AWS100Connection()
+>>> c = CloudFrontConnection()

 Create a new Distribution: